syncfusion-content/flutter-docs/Flutter/cartesian-charts/technical-indicators.md

 ---
 layout: post
-title: TechnicalIndicators in Syncfusion Flutter Charts
+title: Technical indicators in Flutter Cartesian Charts widget | Syncfusion
-description: Learn how to add and customize the TechnicalIndicators available in the Syncfusion Flutter Chart widget.
+description: Learn here all about Technical indicators feature of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Technical indicators in Cartesian charts
+# Technical indicators in Flutter Cartesian Charts (SfCartesianChart)

 The different types of technical indicators available in chart are follows: